gafusion/doc/html/src/input_gacode.rst

 Overview
 --------

 The file |ip| contains the entire dataset required for specification of experimental profiles.
 All such profiles are specified on an nexp-point grid.
-The information included is sufficient to carry out simulations of strongly-shaped up-down asymmetric (i.e., arbitrary) equilibria using the new :doc:`HAM equilibrium parameters <geometry>`.
+The information included is sufficient to carry out simulations of strongly-shaped up-down asymmetric (i.e., arbitrary) equilibria using the new :doc:`MXH equilibrium parameters <geometry>` :cite:`arbon:2020`.

 Profile ordering in |ip| is arbitrary and comment lines (starting with ``#`` in the first column) can be added for convenience.
 These comment lines are ignored by the parser.
 To generate |ip|, please use the ``profiles_gen`` command-line tool.